gurkanozil/blog/docs/posts/my-story.md

 ### The Love for Customization

 Over time, I became deeply involved in **customization**.
 I enjoy personalizing everything I touch, from my operating system (I use Arch Linux btw) to my software tools, to my phone.
 This interest taught me to troubleshoot and fix bugs, as making changes often broke the system or software.
 I would research the causes of these issues, make the necessary changes, and test until I was satisfied with the result.
 This problem-solving process has become a cornerstone of my career and personal growth.
+You can read more about my customization journey [here](./customization-journey).

 ## Neurodivergence and Hyperfocus

 ### Embracing Neurodivergence

 One of the most important elements of my personality is my neurodivergence, something I’ve come to appreciate as a gift rather than a limitation.
 It means that when I find something that excites me, I can dive into it with a level of **hyperfocus** that lets me immerse myself in details others might miss.
 Whether it’s working on cars, fitness, reading about anatomy, studying psychology, or diving into philosophy, I get a sense of joy from going deep into topics and understanding them on a level that truly resonates with me.
+You can read more about how I use hyperfocus [here](./neurodivergence-hyperfocus).

 ### Becoming the Expert in My Circle